 Park life is the good life, especially with these new Thames parks.

 Given that 47% of the city is made up of green spaces, it’s well established that London loves a good park.
-So presumably, you’ll be positively brimming with excitement at the news that we’re about to get seven new ones.
+So presumably, you’ll be positively brimming with excitement at the news that we’re set to get seven new ones.
 As part of the Thames Tideway project, the septet of Thames parks will appear on the riverbanks, creating new public places for you to marvel at a cleaner river.

 But since sewers aren’t exactly sexy PR, the Tideway team have also taken the opportunity to build these new Thames parks, and we think they look rather swish.
 The new public spaces will be scattered along the Thames, meaning you’ll never be far from one.